slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 ```

 I do use some smaller packages not mentioned in Chikmagalur's article,
-like [math-delimiters] and [change-env].
-The former is for quickly
+like [math-delimiters] and [latex-change-env].
+The former is for
-changing between inline and display math, complete with slurping
+quickly changing between inline and display math, complete with slurping
 punctuation symbols into display math and barfing them out of inline
 math.
 For example, "`$1 + 1$.`" becomes "`\[1 + 1.\]`" (with line
 breaks) and back.

-The `change-env` package is for changing between different kinds of
+The `latex-change-env` package is for changing between different kinds
-environments, including display math, while offering to rename labels
+of environments, including display math, while offering to rename labels
 across the project if necessary.
 When deleting a label from an
 environment, it also remembers this for the session![^4]